terminalforlife/BashConfig/README.md

 To restore your old files, remove mine and replace them with yours which were backed up as described above.

-*NOTE: These instructions were tested using version 4.3 of bash.*
+*NOTE: These instructions were tested using version 4.3 and 4.4 of bash.*

 I should also point out that I removed /etc/profile, /etc/bash.bashrc, and various other system files related to bash, as they are either redundant (why source and test for bash_completion every which where possible?!); I've yet to experience any negatives from this.
 I prefer my root account and any other local account I create be set to mostly standard bash defaults.
 If you wanted to do the same, be sure to back up your files beforehand!